Contemporary Latin: Academic Latin

+The scientific journal Theoretica Chemica Acta accepted articles written in Latin until 1998.

 The University Orator at the University of Cambridge makes a speech in Latin marking the achievements of each of the honorands at the annual Honorary Degree Congregations, as does the Public Orator at the Encaenia ceremony at the University of Oxford.
 Harvard and Princeton also have Latin Salutatory commencement addresses every year.
 The Charles University in Prague and many other universities around the world conduct the awarding of their doctoral degrees in Latin.
 Other universities and other schools issue diplomas written in Latin.
 Brown, Sewanee, and Bard College also hold a portion of their graduation ceremonies in Latin.
 The song Gaudeamus igitur is sung at university opening or graduation ceremonies throughout Europe.